Alexander Majors

 Even though they succeeded in making the deliveries, they did not get the contract.
 They went bankrupt after the Transcontinental Telegraph opened in October 1861, as its competition eliminated the need for some mail service.

 Majors supplied rail ties for the crews of the Union Pacific Railroad working on the First transcontinental railroad.
 After the railroad was completed, he continued to haul freight to towns not yet served by the railroad.

-Early life and education
+Early life

-Alexander Majors was born October 4 in the year 1814, in Franklin, Kentucky.
+Alexander Majors was born October 4, 1814, in Franklin, Kentucky.
+In 1820, his family moved to the Missouri Territory, settling in the Sni-A-Bar Creek.
+On November 6, 1836, he married Catherine Stalcup.

 Overland freight

-In 1848 Alexander Majors started hauling overland freight on the Santa Fe Trail.
+In 1848, Alexander Majors started hauling overland freight on the Santa Fe Trail.
 On his first trip, he set a new time record of 92 days for the 1564-mile (2500 km) round trip.
 Eventually he employed 4,000 men, including a 15-year-old lad named Billy Cody, later known as Buffalo Bill.
 Cody became one of his most famous Pony Express riders.